zachwolfe/abs/README.md

 # ABS: A Build System
 A dead simple build system for C++ that values convention over configuration.
 Created due to my distaste for other build systems.
 This project is in its infancy; feel free to file issues.

-## Current Status & Future Plans (as of November 13, 2021)
+## Current Status & Future Plans (as of December 19, 2021)
 - Only supports Windows for now; support for Apple platforms and Linux is planned, but not right away
-- Supports building GUI apps, console apps and dynamic libraries
+- Supports building GUI apps, console apps, dynamic libraries and static libraries
   - Both 32-bit and 64-bit
 - Limitations:
   - My code for finding the local Visual Studio installation is not very robust